 - Gravity Hill Farm Market: Tuesdays 1 – 6 pm, Sundays 10:30 am – 2:30 pm, in Titusville, NJ (see website for more details).

 - Pennington Farmers’ Market: Saturday mornings, 101 Rt.
 31 North at Rosedale Mills in Pennington, NJ.
-Beginning June 2.
+Beginning June 1 through October 26.

-- Hopewell Farmers Market: Wednesdays, at the Hopewell train station off of Greenwood Ave. in Hopewell, NJ.
+- Hopewell Farmers Market: Wednesdays, 2 – 6 pm, year round, at the Hopewell train station off of Greenwood Ave. in Hopewell, NJ.

 - Stockton Market: Fridays 3 – 7 pm, Saturdays 9 am – 4 pm, Sundays 10 am – 4 pm, on Bridge St. in Stockton, NJ.
 Year-round and indoor.